litmuschaos/v1-litmus-docs/docs/container-kill.md

     - name: container-kill
       spec:
         components:
+          env:
              # specify the name of the container to be killed
             - name: TARGET_CONTAINER
               value: 'nginx'
 ```

 ### Create the ChaosEngine Resource